 1. Do your research – it’s important to pick a trade show that will attract your target market.
 Find out demographic information about the delegates, for example industry and job title.
 You should also find out how popular and well-run an event is before committing to buying stand space.
 You could initially go as a delegate and decide whether to take a stand the following year.
 See choose the right trade fair.

 3. Look out for marketing opportunities – beyond attending the event itself, there can be a number of other opportunities.
 Use public relations (PR) and social media to raise awareness that you will be attending.
-You may be able to work in partnership with the organiser to send email marketing communications to their database of registered attendees.
+You may be able to work with the organiser to send email marketing communications to their database of attendees.